Hôtel Matignon: 18th century

 Courtonne's design was highly original.
 Rising from a broad terrace, the main residence, a two-storey building crowned by a balustrade, comprises two suites of rooms.
 Access from the street is gained by a portico ornamented by columns.
 This archway reveals the main courtyard, bracketed by two low wings of offices and outbuildings, to the right of which are situated another courtyard, the stables and the kitchens.
 The façade is broken by three advances.
 Those to the right and left house the staircases, while the central pavilion displays a magnificent balcony sculpted with lion motifs.
 Visitors' admiration is drawn by two singular architectural features: the segmented cupola of the entrance hall and, to its right, the first room to have been originally designed for dining.
 The façade seen from the garden runs the entire length of the buildings, concealing the main courtyard and the servants' yard.
 Although the design results in a slight imbalance in the natural disposition of the mansion, it respects the placement of a central pavilion with three panels surmounted by a broken pediment bearing the arms of the owners.

 Its rich interiors made the Hôtel Matignon one of the most elegant and most frequented mansions of Paris.
-The wood panelling is the work of Michel Lange, who had already decorated the Grand Salon of the Hôtel d'Évreux (today the Ambassadors' Salon of the Élysée Palace.
+The wood panelling is the work of Michel Lange, who had already decorated the Grand Salon of the Hôtel d'Évreux (today the Ambassadors' Salon of the Élysée Palace).
 The cornices and the stucco work are by Jean-Martin Pelletier and Jean Herpin.
 At the time, any "well-dressed" person was authorised by the owners to visit these splendors in their absence.

 In 1731, the wife of Jacques de Matignon, daughter of Anthony I Grimaldi, succeeded her father as head of the principality of Monaco.
 In 1734, their son, Honoré III, mounted the throne.
 Although he was open to the revolutionary ideas of the time, he was imprisoned on 20 September 1793.
-At his liberation a year later, he was ruined, and his property under seal.
-His sons obtained restitution, but were obliged to put the mansion up for sale in 1802.
+At his liberation a year later, he was ruined and his property under seal.
+His sons obtained restitution, but they were obliged to put the mansion up for sale in 1802.